autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

    In this case, the custom message uses a message from another message package `geometry_msgs/Quaternion`.

-   The `GnssInsOrientationStamped.msg` with the following content:
+   Edit `GnssInsOrientationStamped.msg` with your editor to be the following content:

    ```c++
    std_msgs/Header header